andrew/ultimate-awesome/README.md

 - [awesome-elm](https://github.com/sporto/awesome-elm) - A curated list of useful Elm tutorials, libraries and software.
 Inspired by awesome list.
 Feel free to contribute. :rocket:.
 - [services-engineering](https://github.com/mmcgrana/services-engineering) - A reading list for services engineering, with a focus on cloud infrastructure services.
 - [awesome-newsletters](https://github.com/zudochkin/awesome-newsletters) - A list of amazing Newsletters.
+- [awesome-operators](https://github.com/operator-framework/awesome-operators) - A resource tracking a number of Operators out in the wild.
 - [awesome-rest](https://github.com/marmelab/awesome-rest) - A collaborative list of great resources about RESTful API architecture, development, test, and performance.
 - [awesome-dataviz](https://github.com/javierluraschi/awesome-dataviz) - :chart_with_upwards_trend:  A curated list of awesome data visualization libraries and resources.
 - [awesome-db-tools](https://github.com/mgramin/awesome-db-tools) - Everything that makes working with databases easier.